CaptainLexington/bowlliads-scorekeeper/README.md

 # bowlliads-scorekeeper
-Bowlliards Scorekeeper is a cross-platform application for keeping score in a game of bowlliards, written in [LambdaNative](http://lambdanative.org).
+Bowlliards Scorekeeper is a cross-platform application for keeping score in a game of bowlliards, written with [LambdaNative](http://lambdanative.org).

 It currently targets Windows, Linux, and Andriod.
 If you develop for OS X or iOS, please consider contributing a build.